dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

             import numpy as np

     #.
-       Press :kbd:`Shift+Enter` in order to execute the code from the box.
-A tick shows that the code from the specific box is executed and the time next to it shows how long it took.
-You can also press the play button next to the box to execute the code.
+       Press :kbd:`Shift+Enter` in order to execute the code from the cell.
+A tick shows that the code from the specific cell is executed and the time next to it shows how long it took.
+You can also press the play button next to the cell to execute the code.

        In the rest of the document you will just have to write ``np.`` to use the functions from `numpy`_.
 Your screen should now look like the following image: